credativ/plutono/docs/sources/alerting/notifications.md

 ### Prometheus Alertmanager

-Alertmanager handles alerts sent by client applications such as Prometheus server or Grafana.
+Alertmanager handles alerts sent by client applications such as Prometheus server or Plutono.
 It takes care of deduplicating, grouping, and routing them to the correct receiver.
-Grafana notifications can be sent to Alertmanager via a simple incoming webhook.
+Plutono notifications can be sent to Alertmanager via a simple incoming webhook.
 Refer to the official [Prometheus Alertmanager documentation](https://prometheus.io/docs/alerting/alertmanager) for configuration information.

-> **Caution:** In case of a high-availability setup, do not load balance traffic between Grafana and Alertmanagers to keep coherence between all your Alertmanager instances.
-Instead, point Grafana to a list of all Alertmanagers, by listing their URLs comma-separated in the notification channel configuration.
+> **Caution:** In case of a high-availability setup, do not load balance traffic between Plutono and Alertmanagers to keep coherence between all your Alertmanager instances.
+Instead, point Plutono to a list of all Alertmanagers, by listing their URLs comma-separated in the notification channel configuration.

 ### Zenduty

-[Zenduty](https://www.zenduty.com) is an incident alerting and response orchestration platform that not alerts the right teams via SMS, Phone(Voice), Email, Slack, Microsoft Teams and Push notifications(Android/iOS) whenever a Grafana alert is triggered, but also helps you rapidly triage and remediate critical, user impacting incidents.
-Grafana alert are sent to Zenduty through Grafana's native webhook dispatcher.
-Refer the Zenduty-Grafana [integration documentation](https://docs.zenduty.com/docs/grafana) for configuring the integration.
+[Zenduty](https://www.zenduty.com) is an incident alerting and response orchestration platform that not alerts the right teams via SMS, Phone(Voice), Email, Slack, Microsoft Teams and Push notifications(Android/iOS) whenever a Plutono alert is triggered, but also helps you rapidly triage and remediate critical, user impacting incidents.
+Plutono alert are sent to Zenduty through Plutono's native webhook dispatcher.
+Refer the Zenduty-Plutono [integration documentation](https://docs.zenduty.com/docs/plutono) for configuring the integration.

 ### Sensu Go

 [Sensu](https://sensu.io) is a complete solution for monitoring and observability at scale.
 Sensu Go is designed to give you visibility into everything you care about: traditional server closets, containers, applications, the cloud, and more.
-Grafana notifications can be sent to Sensu Go as events via the API.
+Plutono notifications can be sent to Sensu Go as events via the API.
 This operation requires an API Key.
 Refer to the [Sensu Go documentation](https://docs.sensu.io/sensu-go/latest/operations/control-access/use-apikeys/#api-key-authentication) for information on creating this key.

 ## Enable images in notifications {#external-image-store}

-Grafana can render the panel associated with the alert rule as a PNG image and include that in the notification.
+Plutono can render the panel associated with the alert rule as a PNG image and include that in the notification.
 Read more about the requirements and how to configure
 [image rendering]({{< relref "../administration/image_rendering/" >}}).

 You must configure an [external image storage provider]({{< relref "../administration/configuration/#external-image-storage" >}}) in order to receive images in alert notifications.
 If your notification channel requires that the image be publicly accessible (e.g. Slack, PagerDuty), configure a provider which uploads the image to a remote image store like Amazon S3, Webdav, Google Cloud Storage, or Azure Blob Storage.
-Otherwise, the local provider can be used to serve the image directly from Grafana.
+Otherwise, the local provider can be used to serve the image directly from Plutono.

 Notification services which need public image access are marked as 'external only'.

-## Configure the link back to Grafana from alert notifications
+## Configure the link back to Plutono from alert notifications

-All alert notifications contain a link back to the triggered alert in the Grafana instance.
+All alert notifications contain a link back to the triggered alert in the Plutono instance.
-This URL is based on the [domain]({{< relref "../administration/configuration/#domain" >}}) setting in Grafana.
+This URL is based on the [domain]({{< relref "../administration/configuration/#domain" >}}) setting in Plutono.

 ## Notification templating

-> **Note:** Alert notification templating is only available in Grafana v7.4 and above.
+> **Note:** Alert notification templating is only available in Plutono v7.4 and above.

 The alert notification template feature allows you to take the [label]({{< relref "../basics/timeseries-dimensions.md#labels" >}}) value from an alert query and [inject that into alert notifications]({{< relref "./add-notification-template.md" >}}).